Athena-Software-Group/athenabench/readme.md

-# Athena Bench
+# AthenaBench

-Athena Bench provides cybersecurity benchmarking tasks for evaluating language models on a shared set of threat-intelligence workloads.
+AthenaBench provides cybersecurity benchmarking tasks for evaluating language models on a shared set of CTI tasks.
 This guide focuses on running the bundled **mini** benchmark, which contains lightweight subsets of each task for quick iteration.

 ## Run the Mini Benchmark